Stop and Paint the Roses

 What You Will Need

-- Butcher paper, poster board, or other sizable background material
+- Large piece of cardboard, poster board, or other sizable background material

 - Non-toxic (and washable, if desired) tempera paint